nowshad-hasan/cse-resources/notes/docker/docker.md

 But let's say we are done and want to remove all the stopped containers and images from `docker local cache`.
 So, we type `docker system prune`.

+We can run a container background, like this - `docker run -d {image}`.
+To stop it, we run `docker ps`, grab the id and stop it like normal flow.

 #### Collect logs from container

 We can get the logs emitted from a container after it is stopped and exited.
 We saw the output with `docker run`, or `docker start -a {id}`.
 But there is another way -